louissiu198/ttanalysis/README.md

 3. Turn it into arrays of bytes
 4. Hash keyByte, data, size of data
 5. Base64 encrypt bytes -> string
+it matches with x-argus - data -> ts, lcid, aid

 ### X-Gorgon
 *Depreciated*
+it matches with x-khorons - ts
 ### X-Khronos
 *Depreciated*
 - Timestamp - s
+it matches with x-gorgon - ts

 ### X-SS-STUB
 *Not Required*